GSA-TTS/FAC/docs/architecture/decisions/notes.md

 | 1 | 2021 | 202100001 | ABC123XYZ | { ... } |
 | 2 | 2022 | 202200002 | DEF456XYZ | { ... } |

-Create a new model `SingleAuditChecklistTemplate` to hold the JSON Schema for each fiscal year, against which incoming submissions will be validated:
+Create a new model `SingleAuditChecklistTemplate` to hold the JSON Schema for each fiscal year, against which incoming submissions will be validated.
+The template can also hold the question copy for each field:

 ### `SingleAuditChecklistTemplate`
 | id | fiscal_year | template |